Wave goodbye to compulsions, obsessive thoughts and rituals. Hypnotherapy could resolve your OCD!

 Could you learn to leave it behind you?

 It doesn’t have to be that way, I teach my clients to relax around thoughts, to take control, to change their pitch, tone, accent and so reduce their authority.
+Engaging with the thoughts, arguing with them, only brings the thoughts on with greater strength.

 Above all I teach them to remove the connection between an obsessive / intrusive thought and the stress response which follows in their wake.
+You don’t have to be stressed by OCD related thoughts and I can teach you how to do it.

 If you allow yourself to become stressed by the appearance and persistence of these thoughts then you are fuelling the fire.
 Stress makes them stronger.
 Learning to relax around them, as difficult as it sounds, will prove to be the key to your recovery.